Great for the colour team photographs but watch out for all those different cover versions – A brief guide to the Football League Review magazine

 The evolution of the League’s commitment to their baby was evidenced by the editorial now being called LEAGUE VIEW; the parent, it seems was becoming more comfortable with the child;

-And for me, the organisation of the content was certainly its’ most memorable with its themed approach; ‘Club Grounds’, ‘Man Behind The Ball’, ‘Club Call’, ‘From the Chair’, ‘Meet the Referee’, ‘Facts and Figures’ and ‘Post Bag’.
+For me and others too, the organisation of the content was certainly its most memorable with its themed approach; ‘Club Grounds’, ‘Men Behind The Ball’, ‘Club Call’, ‘From the Chair’, ‘Meet the Referee’, ‘Facts and Figures’ and ‘Post Bag’.

-Below we can see Man Behind The Ball, Crystal Palace‘s goal-keeper, John Jackson pursuing his off-field hobby of angling;
+Below we can see Men Behind The Ball, Crystal Palace‘s goal-keeper, John Jackson pursuing his off-field hobby of angling;

 These new features were supplemented by one more addition.
 Guess what?
 Yup, colour team photographs which appeared on the inside back covers in many issues.